-“Your Brain is Not For Thinking” by Dr. Lisa Feldman Barrett
+“Your Brain is Not For Thinking” from Dr. Lisa Feldman Barrett

 “Five hundred million years ago, a tiny sea creature changed the course of history – it became the first predator.
 It somehow sensed the presence of another creature nearby, propelled or wiggled its way over, and deliberately ate it.